eSIM deployments for cellular IoT: A complete guide

 Remote (OTA) provisioning flow

 The ability to send devices into the field first and provision them with the needed SIM profile later is one of the biggest advantages of eUICC-enabled eSIMs.
-Depending on the use case, you might not know where in the world your devices will end up, meaning that provisioning them prior to deployment can be tricky.
-Connected cars are a prime example — when a vehicle rolls off the assembly line, it’s difficult to predict whether it will be shipped across the state or around the globe.
-The ability to provide each car with the connectivity piece it will need to be able to connect at its final destination allows companies to avoid manufacturing bottlenecks.
+When you don't know where your devices will end up, provisioning them prior to deployment becomes tricky.

 Better scalability